nats-io/nats-site/content/blog/getting-started-nats-ws.md

       } from "https://cdn.jsdelivr.net/npm/nats.ws@1.10.0/esm/nats.js";

       // Initialize a string codec for encoding and decoding message data.
-      // This is because NATS message data are just byte arrays, so proper
+      // This is needed because NATS message data is just byte arrays, so proper
-      // encoding and decoding needs to be performed when using the working
+      // encoding and decoding needs to be performed when using and working
       // with the message data.
       // See also JSONCodec.
       const sc = new StringCodec();